airtai/faststream/docs/docs/en/rabbit/message.md

-# Access to Message information
+# Access to Message Information

-As you know, **FastStream** serializes a message body and provides you access to it by function arguments.
-But sometimes you want access to a message_id, headers or other meta information.
+As you know, **FastStream** serializes a message body and provides you access to it through function arguments.
+But sometimes you want access to a message_id, headers, or other meta-information.

-## Message access
+## Message Access

 You can get it in a simple way: just acces to the message object in the [Context](../getting-started/context/existed.md){.internal-link}!